Goodfellow Air Force Base, Texas

 Upon completion of Technical Training there will be a graduation.
 Family members are able to attend and to find out when and where it will be please get with your graduate for all of the details.
 Each location is different and will hold graduation at different times.
 Keep in mind that not all locations will allow family members to attend so please get with your Airman to find out all of the details.

 Air Force technical schools employ a unique system of student leadership.
 Student leaders are chosen according to a number of factors.
-They must have a grade point average of at least 80, excellent disciplinary records, the approval of their instructors, and some experience in a prior leadership role.
-Once accepted into the program, Tech School student leaders wear decorative braided cords on their left shoulders.
+They must have a grade point average of at least 80, excellent disciplinary records, the approval of their Leadership (Commander, Instructor, and Military Training Leader), and successful completion of any required training or course specific to the rope they wish to wear.
+Once accepted into the program, student leaders wear decorative braided cords on their left shoulders.
 Thus, these airmen are known as ropes.
 The ropes come in a variety of colors, and each color has assigned to it specific duties and responsibilities.

 What Are the Rope Colors?

-What Are the Responsibilities of a Green Rope?
+What Are the Responsibilities of a Red, Yellow, and Green Rope?

-Yellow Rope - The Yellow Rope is a "Floor Rope" or "Flight Leader."
+Yellow Rope - The Yellow Rope is a "Flight Leader."
 They are typically responsible for all Airmen assigned to a dormitory floor and/or flight.
 It's one step up from the Green Rope.
-They generally have greater responsibility, and supervision authority.
+They generally have greater responsibility.
 They are usually responsible to ensure the dormitories are maintained up to standards.
-Green Ropes who show exceptional leadership skills can be selected for this position.
+Supervises the duty performance of Green Ropes who show exceptional leadership skills can be selected for this position.

-Red Rope - This is the "top" student supervisor (Flight/Formation Commander).
+Red Rope - This is the "top" student leader (Flight/Formation Commander).
 He/she is selected from Yellow Ropes who show exceptional leadership qualities.
-The "Red Ropes" usually work directly for the Chief and Senior MTL, and provides general supervision and guidance to the other student ropes.
+The "Red Ropes" usually work directly for the Senior MTL, and provides general supervision and guidance to the other student ropes.
+Supervises duty performance of subordinate ALs; instructs, directs, and assists in the military training of all airmen assigned; responsible for the safety, appearance, and timely arrival of all assigned formation; plans, schedules, and conducts meetings with all assigned ALs.
 This is the highest leadership position a student can obtain in technical school.

-Silver or Blue & White -- Drum and Bugle Corps.
+Silver or Blue & White Rope – Drum and Bugle Corps.

 Airmen are typically released from final formation at around 4:30 p.m. each day.
 This is usually dependent upon any additional tasks they may be assigned.
 During a students off time they can expect to eat dinner, study, do laundry, maintain their dorm room, go to the gym or engage in any other personal activies they would like.
 For more information about a typical day in the life of an Airman, check out this video: